By Don Goodman

 Like the people, mostly women, who were excellent typists in the 1990s saw the need for typing skills disappear as computers and word processing software became much more common and reliable, look at where the demand for your strengths may be increasing.

 Let your mind wander:

 Focus on areas of the business where you can contribute and gain a better position, perhaps in a different department or location.
 Or, possibly in a different company or profession?

 Have you acquired skills or knowledge that are scarce and in high demand?

 Look both within, and outside, your company.
 Many people discover real opportunities that are available which they had never considered before.

 Now think about all the things that can go wrong.
 This is where you can let your internal Gremlin (the little voice in your head that tells you the sky is falling) run wild, and list everything that comes to mind.

-Prioritize your biggest threats, and make a plan to neutralize them.
 If you have never done this, try it!
 It is a proven method to build actionable plans that will lead you to success.

 Don Goodman is a triple-certified nationally recognized career professional (Expert Resume Writer, Certified Career Coach, and Job Search Strategist) with over 20 years of experience helping thousands of people quickly land their next job.
-A graduate of the Wharton School of Business and Stanford University’s Executive Program,
+Don graduated from the Wharton School of Business and Stanford University’s Executive Program.